Khatixer/farmguard-ai/README.md

 ```

 3. **Configure your environment:**
-Make a `config.ts` file with your API keys:
+Edit the `config.ts` file with your API keys:
 ```typescript
 import { createClient } from '@supabase/supabase-js';